 Site master file (Annex 14, WHO Technical Report Series, No. 961) that is not older than one year from its approval date and any forecasted modifications, including legible colored printouts of water treatment, air-handling systems, including pipeline and instrumentation drawings (P&IDs) in A3 or A2 format

-Current manufacturing license
+Current manufacturing license for foreign facilities and for domestic facilities to attach application form and proof of payment of manufacturing license.

 Current GMP Certificate (GLP, ISO/IEC 17025 accreditation Certificate or WHO prequalification for outsourced laboratory)